 The Hague, the Netherlands – On 13-14 October 2016 AWEPA and the Netherlands Institute for Multiparty Democracy (NIMD) came together to take stock of the Strategic Partnership programme with the Netherlands Ministry of Foreign Affairs (NMFA).

-The strategic refection days provided an opportunity for AWEPA and NIMD staff members, representatives of the NMFA and local partners to share experiences, knowledge and best practices from the countries in which the programme is implemented.
+The strategic refection days provided an opportunity for AWEPA and NIMD staff members, representatives of the NMFA and NIMD’s local partners to share experiences, knowledge and best practices from the countries in which the programme is implemented.

 Staff were able to reflect on the effectiveness of the implementation of the Strategic Partnership so far, evaluate progress towards achieving the programme’s objectives, and discuss potential bottlenecks and challenges.

-The session kicked off with a discussion on the political party-parliament nexus, as one of the core themes under the joint learning agenda for the Strategic Partnership programme.
-The partners were encouraged to reflect on the interplay between political parties and parliaments, and analyse how the specific nature of this dynamic relationship could shape and influence decisions made in each country as part of the Strategic Partnership programme.
+The session kicked off with a presentation on the political party-parliament nexus, as one of the core themes under the joint learning agenda for the Strategic Partnership programme.
+The staff and partners were encouraged to reflect on the interplay between political parties and parliaments, and analyse how the specific nature of this dynamic relationship could shape and influence decisions made in each country as part of the Strategic Partnership programme.
 Specifically, NIMD and AWEPA staff gave real life examples from the countries in which they worked, demonstrating the importance of understanding the context surrounding their work and shaping the approach taken accordingly.